California Department of Rehabilitation Appeals Options & Process Fact Sheet

-When a District Administrator receives a request for an Administrative Review, they may decide to hold an Administrative Review meeting, where you will meet with the District Administrator, who will look at your issue.
-At this meeting, you will have an opportunity to explain why you think DOR’s decision was improper.
+When a District Administrator receives a request for an Administrative Review, they may decide to hold an Administrative Review meeting, where you get to meet with the District Administrator, who will look at your issue.
+At this meeting, you will have an opportunity to explain why you think DOR’s decision was wrong.
 You can bring documents and other evidence that supports your position.
 Your DOR counselor or the Rehabilitation Supervisor may appear at the Administrative Review to explain DOR’s decision.

-In certain cases the District Administrator may decide to do an “on the record” review and decision.
-District Administrator will look at your request, your case file, and any documents that you submit.
+In certain cases, the District Administrator may decide to do an “on the record” review and decision.
+The District Administrator will look at your request, your case file, and any documents that you submit.
 The District Administrator will make their decision based on these records.

-The District Administrator will decide whether DOR’s action was appropriate and send you a written decision within 15 days of the request for an Administrative Review.
+The District Administrator will decide whether DOR’s action was appropriate and send you a written decision within 15 days of your request for an Administrative Review.